Factorizations of Contractions

 The plan of the paper is the following.
 Section 2 contains some preliminaries and a key dilation result.
 In Section \ref{DPI}, we prove that a pure pair of commuting contractions always dilates to a pure pair of commuting isometries.
 Our construction is more explicit for pairs of contractions with finite dimensional defect spaces.
-In Section \ref{Fact}, by using a factorization result of dilation maps, we obtain explicit representations of factors of a pure contraction in its corresponding Sz.-Nagy and Foias space.
+In Section \ref{Fact}, we obtain explicit representations of commuting and contractive factors of a pure contraction in its corresponding Sz.-Nagy and Foias space.
 In the last section, we consider von Neumann inequality for pure pair of commuting contractions.

 \newsection{Preliminaries} In this section, we set notation and definitions and discuss some preliminaries.
 Also we prove a basic dilation result in Theorem \ref{dilation}.
 This result will play a fundamental role throughout the remainder of the paper.